data-dot-all/dataall/pages/code.md

     [.....]
 ```
 #### WorkerHandler
 In addition, in `service_handlers.py` we defined the `WorkerHandler`  Python class.
+Some resolvers might need to perform calls against AWS APIs.
+Most of the time, these API calls can be performed
+asynchronously, in which case, developers can use the `WorkerHandler` to send tasks that will be processed
+by the Worker Lambda function.
-The `WorkerHandler`  is in charge of
+The `WorkerHandler`  is the one in charge of
 routing tasks to the Worker AWS Lambda.

 This class has a singleton instance called `Worker` that has two apis: